afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 ## The Solution
 Before doing the fix, let's talk about the @Published wrapper.

 In essence, a property wrapper is a type that wraps a value and attaches some logic to it.
-When a property has a @Published wrapper, some invisible logic is attached to it in order to automatically publish its value is published anytime it changes.
-More explicitly in during the *willSet* block.
+When a property has a @Published wrapper, some invisible logic is attached to it in order to automatically publish its value anytime it changes.
+In this case, it happens explicitly during the *willSet* block execution..

 In simple terms, @Published creates a publisher that can be accessed with the *'$'* operator (as we do in our ViewModel), allowing any subscriber to get its value whenever it changes in the future.